Why Is My Newborn Crying When Feeding & How to Calm

 Difficulty with latching

-The pain from the thrush patches can make a baby hesitant to latch properly onto the breast or bottle nipple.
+The pain from thrush can make a baby hesitant to latch properly onto the breast or bottle nipple.

 • Illness: If your baby’s cry sounds different or is accompanied by other symptoms like a fever or rash, it could be a sign of illness, such as a painful ear infection or a fungal infection like oral thrush.